lsyaseen/KTAB/README.md

   * openSUSE 13.2 with clang/clang++ 3.5,
   * Debian 8.1 with gcc/g++ 4.9.

+### Language Versions ###

 The C++14 standard is supported by the following versions of these common compilers:

 * GCC 4.9.0, or higher
 * Clang 3.5.0, or higher
 * Visual Studio 2015, or higher

+We expect to upgrade to C++17 when it becomes well-supported by gcc, clang, and VS, especially structured bindings, aka parallel assignment with pattern matching.

 ## User Interfaces ##